 Spiked and Sweetened Whipped Cream (see recipe, below)

-1. Preheat the oven to 375°F. Butter and sugar a 9-inch round nonmetal baking dish with 2-inch sides.
+1. Preheat the oven to 375°F. Butter and sugar a 9-inch round nonmetal baking dish with 2-inch sides (a deep-dish pie plate will do).

 2. Spread the cherries in the baking dish.
 In the bowl of an electric mixer, beat the eggs, sugar, vanilla, kirsch, and salt on medium speed until well combined.
 Slowly beat in the flour, milk, and cream until combined.
 Pour the batter over the cherries.